Locally Stable Marriage with Strict Preferences: Introduction

-For ordinary two-sided stable matching there have been a wide variety of works on various aspects, e.g., many-to-many matchings, ties, incomplete lists, etc. For an introduction to the topic we refer the reader to several books in the area~\cite{Gusfield89,RothBook90}.
-Theoretical work on convergence issues in ordinary stable marriage has focused on better-response dynamics, in which players sequentially deviate to blocking pairs.
+For ordinary two-sided stable matching there have been a wide variety of works on various aspects, e.g., many-to-many matchings, ties, incomplete lists, etc. For an introduction to the topic we refer the reader to several books in the area~\cite{GusfieldI89,RothS90,Manlove13}.
+Theoretical work on convergence issues in ordinary stable marriage has focused on better-response dynamics, in which agents sequentially deviate to blocking pairs.
 It is known that for stable marriage these dynamics can cycle~\cite{Knuth76}.
-On the other hand, \Reach\ is always true, and for every initial matching there exists a sequence of polynomially many steps to a stable matching~\cite{Roth90}.
-However, if blocking pairs are chosen uniformly at random at each step, convergence time is exponential~\cite{Ackermann11}.
+On the other hand, \Reach\ is always true, and for every initial matching there exists a polynomial path to stability~to an arbitrary stable matching~\cite{RothVV90}.
+Our recent work~\cite{HoeferW14} shows that deciding \Reach\ to a \emph{given} stable matching becomes \classNP-hard.
+If blocking pairs are chosen uniformly at random at each step, convergence time to an arbitrary stable matching can be exponential~\cite{AckermannGMRV11}.
+More recently, several works studied convergence time of random dynamics using combinatorial properties of preferences~\cite{HoffmanMP13}, or the probabilities of reaching certain stable matchings via random dynamics~\cite{BiroN13}.
+A prominent open problem in this domain is deciding \Reach\ for a sequence of blocking switches, where if a blocking pair $\{a,b\}$ deviates, then their former partners also pair up immediately.
+A path to stability does not necessarily exist \cite{Tamura93, TanS95}, but up to our knowledge the complexity of deciding \Reach\ is still open.

-For the more general roommates problem, in which every pair of players can be matched, stable matchings can be absent.
+For the more general roommates problem, in which every pair of agents can be matched, stable matchings can be absent.
 There are algorithms to decide existence and compute stable matchings in polynomial time if they exist~\cite{Irving85}.
 Some of these algorithms rely on a tight characterization of stable matchings in terms of linear programming~\cite{Teo98}.

-Recently, the stable marriage problem with ties and incomplete lists has attracted interest.
-In contrast to ordinary stable matching, this case yields stable matchings of different sizes.
-A straightforward objective for a central planner is to match as many pairs as possible in a stable fashion.
-This problem was shown to be \classAPX-hard in~\cite{Halldorsson03}.
-The problem has generated a significant amount of research interest over the past decade, and the currently best results are a 1.5-approximation algorithm~\cite{McDermid09,Kiraly11} and $(4/3-\varepsilon)$-hardness under the unique games conjecture~\cite{Yanagisawa07}.
+In terms of convergence, if a stable matching exists, there also exist polynomial paths to stability to a stable matching from every initial matching~\cite{DiamantoudiMX04}.
+Similar results hold for more general concepts like $P$-stable matchings that always exist~\cite{InarraLM08}.
+Ergodic sets of the underlying Markov chain have been studied~\cite{InarraLM10} and related to random dynamics~\cite{KlausFW10}.
+Alternatively, several works have studied the computation of (variants of) stable matchings using iterative entry dynamics~\cite{BlumRR97,BlumR02,BiroCF08,Cheng16}.